Executive Officer of IWTC Virginia Beach Promoted to Commander

+VIRGINIA BEACH, Va. – It isn't often that a command has the opportunity to celebrate the promotion of a member of its triad; junior Sailors and junior officers typically promote at a faster rate than their senior counterparts, resulting in the promotion of a senior officer or member of the chief’s mess, especially a member of a command triad, as a rare occasion and one to celebrate.

-Information Warfare Training Command (IWTC) Virginia Beach Executive Officer, Joseph T. Jones, was promoted to the rank of commander at a ceremony held in Layton Hall on Dam Neck Annex with his family in attendance on Sep.
+Because of this, the staff at Information Warfare Training Command (IWTC) Virginia Beach were proud to witness the promotion of their executive officer, Joseph T. Jones from the rank of lieutenant commander to commander at a ceremony held in Layton Hall on Dam Neck Annex on Sep.
 27, 2023.

+The ceremony was a family affair as Jones was joined by his wife and children.

+Cmdr.
+John Copeland, commanding officer of IWTC Virginia Beach, presided over the event, and Capt.
+Donald Wilson, deputy N6 for U.S. Fleet Forces Command, administered the oath of service.
+Guest speakers at the event were the Flag Secretary of United States Fleet Forces Command Capt.
+Karl Giles, and retired Navy Cmdr.
+Erica Dobbs, president of Dobbs Defense Solutions.

 |Date Taken: